 - Restrict the amount of fizzy drinks that you have to a minimum.

 - Don't drink too much alcohol.
-(Some people report an improvement in symptoms when they cut down from drinking a lot of alcohol, or stop smoking if they smoke.)
+(Some people report an improvement in symptoms when they cut down from drinking a lot of alcohol.)

 - Consider limiting intake of high-fibre food (but see the section above where an increase may help in some cases).